 Hand – A leather industry term used to describe the feel, softness or fullness of upholstery leather.

-Hide – The pelt or skin of a large animal.
+Cowhide – The pelt of a large animal.
+Often referred to as a “hide”.

-Leather – An animal hide or skin that has been preserved for use.
+Leather – An animal hide or skin that has been preserved for use with hair-removal processes.

-Patina – A natural characteristic that develops on full grain or aniline leather through normal use over time.
+Patina – A natural characteristic that develops on aniline, wax, or pull-up leather through normal use over time.

-Pigmented – Leather that has been sprayed with a pigmented, opaque finish.
-Pigmented leathers provide consistency in color.
+Pigmented – Leather that has been sprayed with a pigmented, opaque finish for color consistency.

-Purely Protected® – is a leather that looks like a natural, aniline, distressed, oiled leather but has the attributes of a finished, protected or pigmented leather.
-Purely Protected® is an exclusive Category developed by Carroll Leather.
+Purely Protected® – is a leather that looks like a natural, aniline, distressed, or oiled leather but has the attributes of a protected leather.
+Purely Protected® is an exclusive category developed by Carroll Leather.

-Sauvage – A marbled appearance created by blending two or more similar colors.
+Two-Tone – A marbled appearance created by blending two or more similar colors, also known as Sauvage.

 Side – Half a hide cut along the backbone.

-Semi-Aniline Leather – An aniline leather that has a pigment base applied to give the leather an opaque color, then an aniline or pigment finish is applied by hand for a two toned antique surface.
-In most cases a top coat is added for protection.
+Semi-Aniline Leather – An aniline leather that has a pigment base applied to give the leather an opaque color.
+Then, finish is applied by hand for a subtle two-toned effect.
+Lastly, a topcoat is added for light protection.

-Top Grain – The grain split of a hide from which nothing has been removed except the hair.
+Top Grain – The top surface of the hide that originally holds the hair.

-Unfinished Leather – Usually defines an aniline dyed leather with no additional finish applied.
+Unfinished Leather – Usually defined as a pure aniline or naked leather with no additional finish or topical treatments applied.

-Upholstery Leather – A general term for leather used for furniture, aircraft, automobiles, handbags and other leathercraft.
+Upholstery Leather – A general term for leather used to cover furniture applications, automotive and aircraft seating.